The Lord of the Rings: The Rings of Power season 2: Filming

+Charles Edwards had a central role in the season as Celebrimbor, and received praise for his performance.

 The cast was preparing to travel to the UK in August 2022.
 Filming began on October 3, under the working title LBP, and was set to continue for around eight months.
 Brändström, Hamri, and Hooper were directing their episodes simultaneously based on the availability of locations and sets, with three first units filming independently.
 Alex Disenhof returned from the first season to work with Brändström as cinematographer, with Laurie Rose and Jean-Philippe Gossart as the other cinematographers.
 Vic Armstrong returned as the stunt coordinator and second unit director.
 Vickers and Edwards filmed their scenes in chronological order, allowing them to build the relationship between Sauron and Celebrimbor throughout the season.

 Milsted noted that many productions in the UK film from April to October to avoid poor weather, but he felt the opposite schedule worked well for the season because the "snow and the sleet and the rain and the wind" were appropriate for its darker tone.
 A key location was Buttersteep Rise in Windsor Great Park, where 12 sets were built including a castle and trebuchets.
 Buttersteep was chosen for its combination of woods and open fields.
 By late October, filming was taking place on Hankley Common in Surrey.
 A set for a ruined village was built on the reserve's "barren black landscape" which resulted from two wildfires earlier in 2022.
 This led to speculation that the common was being used to portray the dark land Mordor.
 Location filming in Tenerife, Canary Islands, began in early March, specifically in the Teide National Park.
 The production used Tenerife to capture the desert landscapes of Rhûn.
 By March 17, filming was taking place at the Tenerife town of San Juan de la Rambla, including at the Charco de la Laja coastal pool.
 McKay said the production spent five weeks filming in a "far-flung overseas location".